Notice and final pay

 If an employee’s employment is ended while they’re on probation, they still have to get or be paid out notice based on their length of service.

-When an employee is terminated on the grounds of serious misconduct, the employer does not have to provide any notice of termination.
-However, the employer does have to pay the employee all outstanding entitlements such as payment for time worked or annual leave.
+When an employee is terminated on the grounds of serious misconduct, the employer doesn't have to provide any notice of termination.
+However, the employer does have to pay the employee all outstanding entitlements such as payment for time worked, annual leave and sometimes long service leave.
+Whether an employer needs to pay out long service leave depends on where the entitlement comes from, usually state or territory long service leave laws.

-- causes serious and imminent risk to the health and safety of another person or to the reputation or profits of their employer’s business, or
+- causing serious and imminent risk to the health and safety of another person or to the reputation or profits of their employer's business